sirdantheawesome/Peak-Social-server/README.md

 We started off the planning by discussing the core features we wanted in the app, these were:

-- User sign up and login
+- User sign up and login.
-- User profile editing with profile pictures
+- User profile editing with profile pictures.
-- Making posts and having them show up on the feed
+- Making posts and having them show up on the feed.
-- Users interacting with posts (Like, comment, edit, remove)
+- Users interacting with posts (Like, comment, edit, remove).
-- Mobile scaling
+- Mobile scaling.
-- Post filtering and search
+- Post filtering and search.

 We then moved onto whiteboarding the app, laying out roughly how it would look and function.